ncecere/raito/ROADMAP.md

 ## 6. Scrape Formats Parity (with Firecrawl)

-Raito currently returns markdown, HTML, raw HTML, and links in `/v1/scrape`.
+Raito currently returns markdown, HTML, raw HTML, and links in `/v1/scrape` and per-page documents from `/v1/crawl`.
 To more closely match Firecrawl's scrape formats, consider:

 - **Summary format (`summary`)**
   - Add an optional `summary` field (or `formats` option) on `/v1/scrape` that produces a short natural-language summary of the page using the configured LLM provider.